LiterallyWize/LiterallyWize/README.md

 Ello there!
 I'm Wize (aka LiterallyWize).

-I've got over 6 years of experience with using Luau, but I no longer focus on my Roblox projects.
-I'm now primarily working with C++ and also dabbling in JavaScript and Python!
+With 6+ years in Luau, I've shifted my focus away from my Roblox projects, and am now primarily working with C++!
+I also like to dabble into other languages, particularly Java / JavaScript and Python.

+I’m VERY passionate about graphics programming and interested in stuff like OpenGL, Vulkan, physics systems, custom file formats, and such!
+Often times I try to reinvent the wheel just for the thrill of it!

-Quality is my priority, and I’m all about pushing my limits and perfecting my code.
+I prioritize quality over all else, and I’m all about pushing my limits, perfecting my code, and coffee!